 Here again Joseph paused and tugged absentmindedly at his beard, the slightest tremor in the movements of his hand.

-Realizing the similarities between Joseph's tale and that of her own, Grace's breathing had unexpectedly grown shallow and she flicked a furtive glance towards Daniel who had lifted his head to stare at Tannicke's back.
+Recognizing a similarity in her own captivating encounter with one not of her own kind as well as the thread of rescue in both tales, Grace's breathing had unexpectedly grown shallow and she flicked a furtive glance towards Daniel who had lifted his head to stare at Tannicke's back.
 Soon Daniel's eyes slid towards her own and feeling uncertain at what he might find in their depths, she stared down at the table, unwilling to meet his gaze.

 Not sensing the tension that had quickly clouded the small room, Joseph went on.
 "Och, there I go rambling like an old goat."
 He tugged again at his beard and looked to Daniel.
 "Te answer yer question, son, she - my fair wife - was the one who taught me the language of her tribe and land," he then shifted his gaze to Tannicke, "And she is the one responsible for bringin' this cockeyed flea-bag into this 'ere house in the first place!" he said in an affectionately teasing manner.

 Grace lifted her head enough to see Tannicke smile briefly then step away from the fire.
-Wordlessly he came to the table, grabbed the empty bowl set out for him and return to the hearth to ladle in a spoonful of porridge from the cooking pot.
+Wordlessly he came to the table, grabbed the empty bowl set out for him and returned to the hearth to ladle in a spoonful of porridge from the cooking pot.
 As he bent, Grace caught the sheen of a thick white scar running two-hands length down his back just to the right of his spine.
-She had never noticed it before and wondered what horrific attack or injury had occurred to inflict such a laceration.
+She hadn't noticed it during their walk last night when she had gazed at his back and now wondered what horrific attack or injury had occurred to inflict such a laceration.

-Tannicke straightened then, turning to walk back to the table and Grace quickly averted her prying eyes.
+Tannicke straightened then, turning to move back to the table and Grace quickly averted her prying eyes.

 "Ah but that's a tale for another day, hm?"
 Joseph was saying, gathering up his bowl.
 Grace watched as the elderly man took his dish and spoon over to a small bucket that stood aside the fireplace.
 Using the coarse sand and damp rag kept inside, he bent down and began scrubbing at his utensils with a zealous industry.